 Note that the PC Cafe program restricts the use to the university premises (including dormitories).
 However, there are situations like science or educational events, where there likely will not be an issue.
 It is also impossible for us to check or control from where are you connected to the server.
-Note that in the lab stationary PC-s the following is already set up by default and you should not have to worry about it at all.
-There the games should be automatically available on Steam with any Steam account logged in.
-But if you need to set it up on your own, read on.
+Note that in the lab’s stationary PC-s everything is already set up by default and you should not have to worry about it at all.

 The overall topology and user flow looks like this: